-For interferer frequencies across ranges 1, 2 and 3 in Table 7.6.3-4, a maximum of
+For interferer frequencies across ranges 1, 2 and 3 in Table 7.6.3-4 and Table 7.3.6, a maximum of

 exceptions are allowed for spurious response frequencies in each assigned frequency channel when measured using a step size of MHz withthe number of resource blocks in the downlink transmission bandwidth configuration, CBW the bandwidth of the frequency channel in MHz and n = 1, 2, 3 for SCS = 15, 30, 60 kHz, respectively.
 For these exceptions, the requirements in clause 7.7 apply.